Mutual distribution of two partial solutions in 1D localization: new information on the phase transition

 One can wonder, how it agree with existence of only two linearly independent solutions for equation (2).
 One can also worry, that for two partial solutions (19) with different sets of $C_i$ the Wronskian does not accept a constant value.
 Resolution of these questions is given in Sec.3.

-According to \cite{124,125}, the most general evolution equation is derived for the mutual distribution $P(\rho,\psi,\chi)$ of the Landauer resistance $\rho$ and two combined phases
+According to \cite{124}--\cite{126}, the most general evolution equation is derived for the mutual distribution $P(\rho,\psi,\chi)$ of the Landauer resistance $\rho$ and two combined phases

+which are directly observable in optical systems \cite{124,125}.
 For large $n$ the distribution is factorized, $P(\rho,\psi,\chi)=P(\rho)\,P(\psi)\,P(\chi)$, providing the existence of the stationary distribution $P(\psi)$, which determines the coefficients in the evolution equation for $P(\rho)$.
 According to Sec.9, the mutual distribution of $y_1$ and $y_2$ is formally expressed through $P(\rho,\psi,\chi)$, but the practical use of this representation is rather problematic.
 However, the first correction to the Gaussian distribution can be calculated explicitly (Sec.8).
 As its practical application, we demonstrate the broadening of spectral lines in the universal conductance fluctuations (Sec.10).

-According to \cite{125,126}, at a certain energy ${\cal E}_0$ the phase $\psi$ accepts the imaginary part, and the transfer matrix $T$ transforms to the pseudo transfer matrix \cite{13}.
-The Landauer resistance $\rho$ has no singularity at the point ${\cal E}_0$, and the indicated phase transition looks unobservable in electronic systems; however, it is observable in optics \cite{124,125}.
+According to \cite{125,126}, at a certain energy ${\cal E}_0$ the phase $\psi$ accepts the imaginary part, and the transfer matrix $T$, relating the amplitudes of the running waves, transforms to the pseudo transfer matrix \cite{13}, relating the coefficients of growing and decreasing exponents.
+The Landauer resistance $\rho$ has no singularity at the point ${\cal E}_0$, and the indicated phase transition looks unobservable in electronic systems; its observability in optics was justified in \cite{124,125}.
 As shown below, a real sense of this transition consists in the change of configuration of four Lyapunov exponents in Eq.19: at the point ${\cal E}_0$, the quantity $i\langle k\rangle$ changes to $\langle \kappa_1\rangle$, and instead of two pairs of complex-conjugated exponents for ${\cal E}>{\cal E}_0$, one has four real exponents for ${\cal E}<{\cal E}_0$ (Fig.3).
-As a result, existence of the phase transition is proved on the formal level (Sec.5).
+As a result, existence of the phase transition becomes to be proved on the formal level (Sec.5).
+This conclusion should not be considered as something incredible: the model suggested by Aubry and Andre \cite{400} gives an example of 1D system, exhibiting the Anderson transition with the usual scaling properties \cite{401}.

 Let verify the hypothesis on the Gaussian distribution for $z_1$ and $z_2$, not specifying the choice of solutions $y_1$ and $y_2$.
 Defining $z_1$ and $z_2$ according (13), and their average values according (14), we accept for them the mutual Gaussian distribution